oliviakatrhyn/inf_systems/README.md

 ***Competitive Advantages***

-The proposed call management system has the potential to contribute significantly to the economic situation of the Travel company.
-Their success hinges on its employees’ ability to provide meaningful and efficient interactions with potential and/or existing customers in order to greater facilitate the purchase of holiday packages.
-In the current operational blueprint, this interaction is relatively unregulated, and unoptimised, that is, Relationship Managers (RM) are  tasked with seeking out Customers and providing them with arbitrary holiday packages.
-The new system, as illustrated in the report, would manage the pairing of such Customers and RM based on both survey results and demographic profiling, features which will obviously boost productivity and efficiency of end users.
-As Customers target list are generated and optimally allocated, RM's have more time dedicated towards helping Customers find the right holiday package, thus increasing the likelihood of a sale.
+The proposed IS has the potential to contribute significantly to the profit margins of the Travel company.
+Their success hinges on its employees’ ability to provide meaningful and efficient interactions with potential and/or existing customers.
+In the current blueprint, this interaction is relatively unregulated, and unoptimised, that is, RM are  tasked with seeking out Customers and providing them with arbitrary holiday packages.
+The new system, as illustrated in the report, features surveys and demographic profiling which will align the needs of customers to the experience and skill RMS, facillitating a perfect pairing of the two users.
+This will boost productivity and satisfaction of both users.
+For Example, as Target List are generated RM's have more time dedicated towards helping Customers find the right holiday package, thus increasing the likelihood of a sale.
 Moreover, they can be confident that their technique is suited to their candidates, both of which would contribute to relationship manager satisfaction and confidence.
 Call Centres with low employee satisfaction are more conducive to stress and may generate higher employee turnover, which can be corrosive of relationships between RM's and their existing Customers.
 It is important for Customers to be assured they are communicating with an RM that possesses the necessary skill, knowledge and experience related to holiday package of interest.
-From the Customer’s perspective, they want to feel like their RM understands their requirements, which would be assured through the survey and the behaviour of their assigned RM.
+From the Customer’s perspective, they want to feel like the RM understands their requirements.
 Thus, a more structured exchange between Customers and RMs will lead to greater customer loyalty, greater maintenance of customer records, reduction in waiting time and skills wastage, ultimately leading to a greater sales potential for the Travel Company.

 ***Impact of System Failure***

-Hypothetically, if the system implementation fails, the time and resources spent on training employees, developing the program and implementing the system would be wasted.
+Hypothetically, if the system fails, the time and resources spent on training employees, developing the program and implementing the system would be wasted.
 Not only would employee satisfaction be squandered, but customers may feel nervous or confused as to the effectiveness of the travel companys operations and may seek out other companys to provide the service.
-For example, If the system fails to match customers to appropriate RMs, customers may doubt the realibility of the RMs performance and may revert to other travel companys or seek out online holiday packages, completely eliminating the RM role in the process.
-This will be a big loss to the companys sales potential and may lead to ceased operations of the call management centre if the system fails.
+For example, If the system fails to match customers to appropriate RMs, customers may doubt the realibility of the RMs informaiton and may seek out a second opinion or book via online, completely eliminating the RM role in the process.
+This will be a big loss to the companys sales potential and may lead to ceased operations of the CMC.

 Nonetheless, should implementaitons of the system run smoothly, the derived benefits are abundant.
-To summarise, the system will increase productivity, employee and customer satisfaction, facillitate more meaninful relationships and maintain customer loyalty.
+To summarise, the system will increase productivity, employee and customer satisfaction, facillitate more meaningful relationships and maintain customer loyalty.
 While the company is opened up to risks of failure, the reward greatly outweighs this.